Find Affordable College Courses

 Charleston, SC

-College of Charleston did quite well in this year’s ranking of the best places for general visual and performing arts students to get a master’s degree.
-It came in at #6 on the list.
-Located in the medium-sized city of Charleston, C of C is a public school with a fairly large student population.
+College of Charleston ranked #6 on this year’s Best Value General Visual & Performing Arts Master’s Degree Schools in the Southeast Region list.
+Located in the city of Charleston, C of C is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state graduate students at C of C are $37,836 a year.
+Out-of-state tuition fees for graduate students at C of C are $37,836 per year.

-Read full report on General Visual & Performing Arts at College of Charleston
+Full General Visual & Performing Arts at College of Charleston Report

 Best General Visual & Performing Arts Colleges by State